 Let Your Child Talk With You About Anything

-Use your imagination on how to detour your child into thinking having sex young is a good idea.
+Use your imagination on how to detour your child from thinking having sex at a young age is a good idea.
 If you have a teenager you already know just trying to force the issue does not work.
 Encourage them that either having a baby or a sexually transmitted disease can alter their dreams they may have for the future.